Edmund is a biostatistician with over 10 years of experience in clinical research. He loves to study human-inherited traits.

 Secretion and Reabsorption

 Capillary beds surround the loop of henle, the proximal and distal convoluted tubules.
 As the filtrate flows through the nephron, elements of the blood get added to or removed from the nephron.
-Generally, more elements get added into the nephron to be excreted then they get out of the nephron.
+Generally, more elements get added into the nephron to be excreted than they get out of the nephron.

-The movement of elements from the nephron back into the blood is known as reabsorption while the movement of elements from the blood into the nephron is known as secretion.
+The movement of elements from the nephron back into the blood is known as reabsorption, while the movement of elements from the blood into the nephron is known as secretion.

-Water, Sodium chloride
+Water, Sodium chloride, Calcium ion

-Water, Sodium chloride, Bicarbonate ion, Hydrogen ion
+Water, Sodium chloride, Calcium ion, Bicarbonate ion, Hydrogen ion

-Water, Sodium chloride
+Water, Sodium chloride, Calcium

 Uric acid, Hydrogen ion, Drugs